Bridge2Bitcoin/Bridge2Bitcoin/README.md

 # Bridge 2 Bitcoin - Volunteer Guide.

+#### Below is a list of options and ideas for onboarding merchants.

 ## Merchant Options

 ### Option 1 - [Wallet of Satoshi](https://www.walletofsatoshi.com/) or [Muun Wallet](https://muun.com/)